SDM-2021-16-LOS-SANTOS/Doc/Function specification.md

    Exit, pause, and view rule operations.

 3. Current processes
+    1.Planning the game logic structure
+    ->2.Write a game prototype
+    ->3.Test the prototype
-    1.Planning the game logic structure->2.Write a game prototype->3.Test the prototype ->4.Add the handling and feedback of each error in the game->5.Optimize game algorithm ->6.Add UI to the game->7.Test the full game
+    ->4.Add the handling and feedback of each error in the game ->5.Optimize game algorithm
+    ->6.Add UI to the game
+    ->7.Test the full game